Continuing Education Activity

 Crohn disease is a chronic inflammatory disorder with no cure.
 Despite optimal therapy, most patients have a poor quality of life.
 The life expectancy is slightly reduced to the development of malignancies, genitourinary disease, liver, and biliary tract complications.
 The majority of Crohn patients who develop complications need surgery and as the disease progresses, some need multiple procedures.
 Overall, patients with the proximal disease have higher mortality than those with the distal disease.

 Crohn disease is a systemic disease with many intestinal and extra-intestinal complications.
-Following are few complications caused by Crohn disease:
+Following are a few complications caused by Crohn disease:

 - Stricture formation